PritamSarbajna/tourism-website/README.md

 # tourism-website
-ADVENTURE - A simple website of a tourism organization for tourists.
+ADVENTURE - A simple website of a tourism agency for tourists.

 ## About
  - This is a simple website.